-The number one question asked since historical-low interest rates have depressed indexed annuity caps is, “Why are the caps on indexed life insurance products so much higher than those on indexed annuities?”
+Number one question asked since historical-low interest rates have depressed indexed annuity caps: “Why are the caps on indexed life insurance products so much higher than those on indexed annuities?”

 - Cost of insurance charges

 - Policy fees